BlinkID/blinkid-flutter/README.md

     try {
       // perform scan and gather results
-      results = await BlinkIDFlutter.scanWithCamera(RecognizerCollection([recognizer]), settings, license);
+      results = await MicroblinkScanner.scanWithCamera(RecognizerCollection([recognizer]), settings, license);

     } on PlatformException {
       // handle exception
     }
 ```

-2. When scanning is completed, variable `results` will contain a list of non-empty RecognizerResults from recognizers set in `RecognizerCollection`.
+2. When scanning is completed, variable `results` will contain a list of non-empty `RecognizerResults` from recognizers set in `RecognizerCollection`.
 You can then access each result individually.
 If the scanning is manually closed, the method will return an empty list.

 For more information please refer to our sample application source code.